np2048/Python/shInstall/README.md

     $ <Install Python>
     $ pip install jinja2

-That's it.
+That's pretty much it.
 You just need Python and a directory with a couple of script files into it to start.

 ## Example of a common use with Github